How to Pay a Virginia Court Fine & Court Cost

 Other Payments Options for a Virginia Court case

-- Virginia Courts accept personal checks, money orders and certified checks and credit cards in person at the respective clerk’s office.
+- Virginia Courts accept personal checks, money orders, and certified checks and credit cards in person at the respective clerk’s office.
 Make your check payable to the applicable court.
 EXAMPLE: “Chesterfield County General District Court.”

 Credit Card Payments: Confirm with the court which credit cards are accepted.
-You may call the court and provide the clerk your credit card information.
+You may call the court and provide the clerk with your credit card information.

 ***NOTE: Some Circuit Courts do not accept credit card payments***

-- Confirm the amount you owe with the General District Court, Juvenile and Domestic Relations District Court or Circuit Court where your case was heard along with the Court’s mailing address if you are going to send payment by mail.
+- Confirm the amount you owe with the General District Court, Juvenile and Domestic Relations District Court, or Circuit Court where your case was heard, along with the Court’s mailing address if you are going to send payment by mail.
 Ask the clerk to provide you with your “reference case number.”
 Write the reference case number on your check, and send your payment to the Court that heard your case.

-Payment Plan Policies for Fines and Court Costs in Virginia
+How to Pay Payment Plan Policies for Fines and Court Costs in Virginia

 Payment of fines and costs through deferred or installment payments in criminal and traffic cases are authorized by individual Virginia Court, and each individual Court adopts its own policy.
 Payment plan policies of the individual Courts are available through the following links: Circuit Court, General District Court, Juvenile and Domestic Relations District Court.

 If a policy is not available for a particular court, please contact the clerk of that individual Court.